Skip to main content

 The Cofrin Library’s entrance at the lowest level by the bus stop has power-assist doors for entry into the tunnels.

-The Audio Recording Room, located in Cofrin Library 306 A, was established in 2022 and can be used to record audio using a computer, professional mixer, and microphones.
+The Audio Recording Room was established in 2022 and can be used to record audio using a computer, professional mixer, and microphones.
 The computer in the room or a laptop can be connected to the mixer so that users can record using an audio editing application, like Audacity.
 To reserve the room, you must complete an audio recording training in Canvas, then set up a practice session with Kate Farley.
 This room can be reserved for private use for up to 3 hours at a time, on a first-come, first-served basis.
-The room can be reserved online or at either of the service desks located on the 2nd and 3rd floors of the Cofrin Library.
+The room can be reserved online or the service desk on the 3rd floor of the Cofrin Library.
 Sign up for the Audio Recording Training course.
 Email Kate Farley with questions or concerns.

 Media and Accessibility Room

 There is a media and accessibility room located on the 3rd floor of the Library.
-The room is equipped with a computer with Dragon Naturally Speaking software and a scanner, a closed-circuit television for enlarging documents, a VHS/DVD player, and music listening equipment with the ability to play vinyl records, cassette tapes, and CDs.
+The room is equipped a closed-circuit television for enlarging documents, a closed-circuit television for enlarging documents, a VHS/DVD player, and music listening equipment with the ability to play vinyl records, cassette tapes, and CDs.
 The room has seating for one person.
 The room is available on a first come, first served basis.

 Reflection Room, CL 605K